 - Maintaining individual integrity.

 My classes are recorded.
 I record my classes solely for students who miss due to illness or another reason.
 Learners who miss classes can be provided recordings upon parent request.
 You must request each recording.
 These are not publicly posted, but can be posted on Canvas where the links are available ONLY to learners enrolled in that section.
 You will receive a direct link to the recording.
-It can take up to 3 working days to receive the link, as they’re stored on my hard drive, not online, and I don’t take this with me when I am not working.
+It can take up to 3 working days to receive the link, as they’re stored on my hard drive, not online by default, and I don’t take this with me when I am not working.
 During the week, it usually takes much less time, fewer than 24 hours.
+You have 7 days to view recordings from each class before they are removed from my server permanently.
 Recordings may not be used by anyone besides the student who is enrolled in the course (including siblings, cousins, friends, etc) to catch up on what the enrolled student missed while absent.
 You may not provide the recording link to anyone else, period, under any circumstances without my express permission.
 Doing so is a violation of this contract and the privacy of other families in my class, and will result in immediate removal from my classroom without refunds or reimbursement, and will also result in legal action.

 I am a homeschooling mom as well as a teacher.
 My family is very important to me, as yours is to you.
 As it is, I teach around 300 students per week, 6-10 classes per day.
 I am unable to respond to every email, phone call, or text message immediately.
 Myself or someone from my team will respond within 48 hours in most cases.
 I do observe U.S. federal holidays, so we do not have classes on these days.
 I also have scheduled time off; for 2018, I am out of the office: